ayan-usgs/py-webb-db-utils/source/example_usage.rst

 Example Usage
 **********************************
-Illustration of use of this package to retrieve data through a Python interactive console.
+Illustration of using this package to retrieve data through a Python interactive console.

 Data Retrieval
 ==================================
 This example is providing assuming that one is in the py-webb-db-utils directory.
+These examples show MS Excel 2007 exports being placed at C:/Users/joe/downloads/, but can be any appropriate directory.

 >>> from webb_utils.retrieve_data import RetrieveData
 >>> SCHEMA_NAME = 'my_schema'